Monthly Archives: June 2016

 Sales Process and Sales KPIs

 So what key performance indicators – Sales KPIs – are most important to track?
 Following are three sales KPIs everyone should follow, you might be able to capture some of these metrics in your team’s CRM.
 They are a blend of lagging and leading indicators because both are necessary for transparency into the progression and ultimate outcome of opportunities.
 Focusing on these three will tell you whether you’re going to be successful – and whether, at the end of the day, you have in fact been successful.

-Forecast accuracy is an important leading indicator. » Continue Reading.
+Forecast accuracy is an important leading indicator.
+The more forecast accuracy » Continue Reading.